Anisha-Chhajer-Jain/KisanNetra/ML.md

 ---

 ## 15. Knowledge Distillation: Teacher → Mobile Student

+> Only build this section if Section 0.1's gate confirmed dual-model is justified.

 This is the step that makes the offline mobile model viable: instead of training the small MobileNetV3/EfficientNet-Lite0 student from scratch (which would underperform), the student learns to match the **soft output distribution** of the already-trained EfficientNetV2-S teacher, in addition to the true labels.